FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - When it comes to feeding a dog, the general rule is that his meals should be equal to 2-5% of the body weight.

 - Other factors that affect how much fresh food to feed a dog include body weight, breed, age and energy level.

 - As a rule of thumb for homemade dog foods, the meal should contain 40% meat, 30% grains and 30% vegetables.

 How much fresh food to feed a dog can be a difficult decision for those who are just starting to have a pet.
 The enthusiasm and excitement of having a pet can be overwhelming and one can be inclined to feed as much dog food as possible.

-However, dogs have their own unique dietary requirements that are different from people and other pets.
+However, I must warn you, dogs have their own unique dietary requirements that are different from people and other pets.
 If such requirements are not met, it can result to poor health, sickness and excessive body weight or obesity.
 You could even lose your dog.

 Even if the label says “natural” or “organic”, commercial dog food has undergone processing that is so extensive most of the food’s nutritional value is removed.
 Your dog will survive on processed dog food but she will have a much better health and longer life span if you give more homemade dog food recipes.
 Options for the best fresh dog food, however, are available for convenience and ensuring your pup gets balanced meals.